syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 You can see in the [Dashboard](https://dashboard.cloud.syseleven.net) that you created a private network `example-net`, which is connected to the public network `float1` through a Router.

 Using this infrastructure we can now start a virtual machine which has an outside network connections.
-All that is missing is a way to assign a virtual machine to a given subnet.
+We are still missing a way to assign a virtual machine to a given subnet.
 This is done using *Ports*. *Ports* are the network interfaces of a virtual machine: A *Port* needs to be connected to a *Subnet* for the virtual machine to be able to use it.
 Here is the code to connect a *Port* to a *Subnet*:

 ```plain
   port: